EternityForest/awesome-standards/README.md

 ### Measuring Tape

 Be aware when writing manuals that some people's tapes may only have inches.
+Soft clothing type tapes are cheap and essential for some tasks

 ### Android or iOS device

 People frequently do not have a laptop on hand, ideally ensure that any smart device related maintenance tasks can be done using a phone.

+I would consider Android to be more standard and more reliable than any desktop OS, because practical in more environments.

 ### Arc lighter